 When To Retain a Licensed Engineer

-Engineering oversight on your technical projects pays for itself in lower total cost, higher quality, financial security, and legal resilience, and for an investment that may be surprisingly reasonable compared to the cost of a failed project.
+Engineering oversight on your technical projects often pays for itself in lower total cost, higher quality, financial security, and legal resilience.
+Engineers remove risk from designs, projects, and transactions.
+Engineering is an investment that is entirely reasonable compared to the cost of a failed project.
 An engineering opinion can move mountains with contractors, insurance companies, banks, and lawyers.

 When to retain a Licensed Engineer